koppen/mentalized/source/_posts/2012-02-05-flash-is-not-the-99.markdown

 - technology
 - browsers
 - games
+description: "If you are going to claim that 99% of web browsers support Flash, you'd better have your facts straight."
 ---
 An "[infographic][1]" showing some data points in the epic HTML5 vs Flash battle has recently made its rounds on Twitter and other sites.